diffix/reference/docs/misc.md

 When computing LCF, the number of distinct AIDs in the bucket is taken to be the minimum of all AID columns.
 For example, suppose the tables used in a query have two AID columns, AID1 and AI2.
 Suppose a bucket from that query has two distinct AIDs from AID1 (AID1.1 and AID1.2), and three distinct AIDs from AID2 (AID2.1, AID2.2, and AID2.3).
 Then the bucket is treated as having the minimum of these, two distinct AIDs.

-When computing noise, the noise amount is computed separately for each AID column, and the largest such noise value is used.
+When computing noise, the noise amount (standard deviation) is computed separately for each AID column, and the largest such standard deviation value is used.
 (Note that for `sum()`, for instance, the noise value is taken from the average contribution of all AIDs, or 1/2 the average of the top group.
 This is how AID affects noise amount.)

 When computing flattening (for `sum()`), a flattening value for each distinct AID column is computed separately, and the output is adjusted (flattened) by whichever value is greater.
 Note that it is possible for the AID columns used for noise and for flattening to be different.